iotJumpway/Intel-Examples/Intel-Nuc/DE3815TYKE/Computer-Vision/Python/OpenFace/README.md

 ## Preparing Training Data For Your Neural Network

-To help solve the open set recognition issue, we have provided 500 images from the [Labeled Faces in the Wild Dataset](http://vis-www.cs.umass.edu/lfw/ "Labeled Faces in the Wild Dataset"), this has been tested in small environments, but may not be an accurate solution in larger environments where there is more chance of someone resembling one of the unknown photos.
+To help solve the open set recognition issue (See KNOWN ISSUES below), we have provided 500 images from the [Labeled Faces in the Wild Dataset](http://vis-www.cs.umass.edu/lfw/ "Labeled Faces in the Wild Dataset"), this has been tested in small environments, but may not be an accurate solution in larger environments where there is more chance of someone resembling one of the unknown photos.
 All that remains for you to do is to collect your training data and add it to the training folder ready for training.

 Create 1 or more folders in the training/1 directory, these folders will represent classes, and there should be 1 folder / class per person, name the folder using something that will allow you identify who the photos are of, the name of the folder / class will be used by the program to let you know who it has detected.
 You can use names, user IDs or anything you like for the folder / class names, but bear in mind privacy.
 We have successfully tested with 10 training images per class, but your application may need more or less than this.